Central Colombia and the Santa Marta Mountains

 Our hotels at Minca and Santa Marta are especially characterful and geared up for wildlife watchers.
 Hotel Minca is newly refurbished and has a fine view and setting, with numerous hummingbird feeders to enjoy whilst El Dorado Lodge, our base in the Santa Marta Mountains, is fairly simple with accommodation in cabins accessed down a flight of stairs and a path.
 The rooms are lovely and kept very clean and the birding here is out of this world!

-All main meals are included in the tour price, commencing with dinner on arrival in Bogotá on Day 1 and concluding with lunch there prior to our flight home again on Day 14.
+All main meals are included in the tour price, commencing with breakfast on arrival in Bogotá on Day 2 and concluding with breakfast there prior to our flight home again on Day 14 or lunch on Day 19 for those on the extension.

 Food is generally good in Colombia, with large portions!
 Try a traditional Colombian Paisa lunch with beans and rice, pork and banana.
 Steaming mugs of hot chocolate are another a great Colombian tradition to look forward to!

-Colombia is a mountainous country so expect some trails to be steeper in parts but these are always taken slowly, at normal birding pace with frequent stops to bird.
+Colombia is a mountainous country so expect some trails to be steeper in parts but these are always taken slowly, at normal birding pace with frequent stops.
 Wherever possible, we aim to drive uphill in our vehicle and walk back down the slope.

 The walking effort is mostly easy, but moderate at times due to the terrain and the altitude.